|"Wall Street likes to characterize the proliferation of frenzied financial games as a sophisticated pro-social activity,

 have been taking for granted -- has been either to ban it entirely or to let the market drive the offenders

-But what if a well-targeted tax were to diminish the rewards of perpetrators from continuing their
+But what if a well-targeted tax were to diminish the rewards of instigators of dysfunctional accivity

-dysfunctionality?
-What if empirical research shows, as research by IMF Visiting Professor Stephan
+from continuing their dysfunctionality?
+What if empirical research shows, as research by IMF Visiting

 Excessive activity in speculative contracts such as derivatives and assemblies of mortgages has

-frequently been fingered as the major accountability of the financial sector in giving rise to the Great
+frequently been fingered as the major accountability of the financial sector in creating the hole of the

-Recession from which we are all now obliged to dig out.
-The credit crisis which, to the majority of
+Great Recession from which we are all now obliged to dig out.
+The credit crisis which, to the majority

 been building for a decade, not for a short period.
-During this building period there were some
+During this building period some experts -- notably

-experts -- notably Brooksley Born, who briefly headed the Federal agency mandated to oversee
+Brooksley Born, who briefly headed the Federal agency mandated to oversee derivative contracts and

-derivative contracts and who felt strongly that the Greenspan-Rubin-Summers laisser-faire approach to
+who felt strongly that the Greenspan-Rubin-Summers laisser-faire approach to regulating derivative

 In this context, is it relevant to keep in mind that AIG had been doing its derivative business under the